JHU-PL-Lab/odefa/src/core-interpreter/README.md

 new approach
-make new implementation that is comlpetely naive and super close to actual spec start with graph
+make new implementation that is completely naive and super close to actual spec start with graph

-Any reason why Achintya didn't use ocaml built ins?

 currently at initialize graph

-going to try to remove some dependencies in oasis now
+makign new graph - just added module